ConEQsA: Concurrent and Asynchronous Embodied Questions Scheduling and Answering: Experimental Evaluation

 \section{Experimental Evaluation}

-In this section, we conduct a series of experiments to validate the effectiveness of our proposed ParaEQsA framework.
-Our evaluation is designed to answer two primary research questions: \begin{enumerate} \item How important is the group memory shared among a set of questions, and to what extent does a parallel problem-solving methodology outperform a sequential one? \item How necessary is priority planning, and what is the relative importance of its key components? \end{enumerate} To address these questions, we perform a main experiment comparing ParaEQsA against two baselines and a comprehensive ablation study to dissect the contributions of our priority planning mechanism.
+In this section, we conduct a series of experiments to validate the effectiveness of our proposed ConEQsA framework.
+Our evaluation is designed to answer two primary research questions: \begin{enumerate} \item How important is the group memory shared among a set of questions, and to what extent does a concurrent problem-solving methodology outperform a sequential one? \item How necessary is priority planning, and what is the relative importance of its key components? \end{enumerate} To address these questions, we perform a main experiment comparing ConEQsA against two baselines and a comprehensive ablation study to dissect the contributions of our priority planning mechanism.